Non-Hamiltonian dynamics of indirectly coupled classical impurity spins: Introduction

 Our main interest, however, is focussed on the emergent real-time adiabatic dynamics in case of time-scale separation $1/|K| \gg 1/|J|$.
 Assuming that this is fully determined by $H_{\rm eff}(\ff S_{1}, \ff S_{2})$, as the main paradigm suggests, we get the following equations of motion: $\dot{\ff S}_{r} = \partial H_{\rm eff} / \partial \ff S_{r} \times \ff S_{r}$ for $r=1,2$, i.e., \be \dot{\ff S}_{1} = K f'(\ff S_{1}\ff S_{2}) \, \ff S_{2} \times \ff S_{1} \: , \; \dot{\ff S}_{2} = K f'(\ff S_{1}\ff S_{2}) \, \ff S_{1} \times \ff S_{2} \: , \ee where $f'$ is the derivative of $f$.
 One easily sees that the scalar product $\ff S_{1}\ff S_{2}$ is a constant of motion.
 Hence, the impurity-spin dynamics could equivalently be deduced from an effective Hamiltonian of the form $H_{\rm eff}(\ff S_{1}, \ff S_{2}) = J_{\rm eff} \ff S_{1}\ff S_{2}$ with effective interaction $J_{\rm eff} = K f'(\ff S_{1}\ff S_{2})$.
 We call this the {\em naive} approach.

 Even in the limit $K\ll J$, the naive approach is shown to fail in many cases, depending on the system geometry.
 This is worth mentioning since the approach is very tempting and, furthermore, the reason for its failure is very interesting and instructive: The pitfall is that the consequences of the assumption that the motion can be described as adiabatic are not taken seriously.
 Assuming that the host system is at time $t$ in its momentary ground state corresponding to the impurity-spin configuration $(\ff S_{1}(t), \ff S_{2}(t))$ means that the state of the whole system (impurity {\em and} host spins) lives in a very small accessible configuration space, parameterized by a product of two Bloch spheres $(\ff S_{1}, \ff S_{2}) \in \ca S_{2} \times \ca S_{2}$.
-This may lead to holonomy effects \cite{Nak98,BMK+03}.
+This may lead to holonomy effects \cite{Nak98,BMK+03}, i.e., to effects arising from the holonomic constraints responsible for restricting the configuration space.
+Varying the impurity-spin configuration, the ground state of the host-spin system evolves in a geometrically nontrivial way which mathematically would be expressed in terms of the holonomy of a connection on the manifold of impurity-spin configurations.

 In particular, as we have shown in a recent paper \cite{EMP20}, this leads to the appearance of an additional topological spin torque.
 The topological spin torque is given in terms of a topological charge density which, when integrated, takes quantized values only.
 In Ref.\ \cite{EMP20} we have worked out the general adiabatic spin dynamics (ASD) theory for classical spin systems.
 The application of ASD to the case of a single impurity spin ($R=1$), coupled to a host-spin environment and subjected to a local magnetic field has shown that the novel topological spin torque leads to an anomalous precession frequency.
 In the present paper we work out the ASD for the case of $R=2$ impurity spins and analyze the impact of the topological spin torque on the time-dependent indirect exchange.
 For the two-spin case one may expect a simple precessional dynamics, similar to Eq.\ (\ref{eq:nn}), but possibly with a renormalized frequency.
 The goal of the present paper is to answer this question, to derive, if possible, the correct effective Hamilton function, and to check the applicability of ASD theory.